suffolklibraries/sljekyll/_events/ipswich-2020-02-18-new-college-exhibition.md

 breadcrumb: y
 ---

-Pop up to the second floor to view a range of artworks from Suffolk New College students, all inspired by Ipswich County Library.
+Pop up to the second floor to view a range of artworks from Suffolk New College students, all on the theme of sustainability.

+This theme is perfect for the library, because sustainability is at the heart of everything we do!